justinri/Fantasy-Football-GUI/README.md

 # Fantasy Football GUI
-A GUI that assists users in making fantasy football decisions by comparing statistics, advising on draft choices, evaluating trade proposals, and more.
+A GUI (graphical user interface) that assists users in making fantasy football decisions by comparing statistics, advising on draft choices, evaluating trade proposals, and more.
 (Yes, I should have used a folder to store the modules.)
-This is another project I did for fun, as I wanted to learn how to create a GUI (graphical user interface).
+This is another project I did for fun, as I wanted to learn how to create a GUI.

 ## Additional capabilities of the GUI include:
 - Includes a tutorial on how to use it